-It boils down to this: The fewer words the better.
+It boils down to this: the fewer words, the better.

 The shortest, clearest answer is correct.

-I want you to read that line again, out loud.
-Go ahead.
+Read that line again, out loud.

 The shortest, clearest answer is correct.